 Pinch of chilli flakes

-1 fresh corn on the cob (or a drained little can)
+1 corn on the cob or 1 small can of sweetcorn, drained

-1. Preheat your oven to 200°C/180°C fan.
+1. Preheat the oven to 200°C/180°fan/400°F/gas mark 6.
 Score the sweet potato carefully with a knife and stab it through the middle a couple of times.
-Pop in the oven and bake for around 45 minutes.
+Bake in the oven on the middle shelf for 45 minutes.

-2. Meanwhile make your bean filling.
-In a large pot or frying pan, sweat the chopped onions down for about five minutes on a medium heat.
-Add a little water if they get a little too hot, this will help them steam and cook faster.
-Once soft, add the garlic and the smoked paprika and cook for a further minute.
-Add the tomato puree and the chilli flakes and give it a good stir through.
+2. Meanwhile, make your bean filling.
+In a large pot, sweat the chopped onion in the oil for about 5 minutes on a medium heat (add a dash of water to help them steam).
+Once softened, add the garlic and the smoked paprika and cook for a further minute.
+Add the tomato puree and the chilli flakes and give it a good stir.

-6. Once your sweet potato is soft, carefully remove from the oven and cut it into quarters to cool it down, (like the beans, you don’t want it to be piping hot).
-Lay your wraps out and spread one half with a tablespoon of warm sweet potato and the other half with plain yogurt.
-Top evenly with a couple of spoonfuls of the bean mixture and a layer of sliced avocado and cheese.
-Season well with salt and pepper and top with a final layer of fresh spinach.
+5. Once your sweet potato is soft, carefully remove from the oven and cut into quarters to cool it down a bit.
+Lay your wraps out and spread one half with a tablespoon of warm sweet potato and the other half with yogurt.
+Top evenly with a couple of spoonfuls of the bean mixture and a smattering of chilli sauce if using.
+Layer with sliced avocado, cheese, fresh spinach before seasoning with salt and pepper.

 6. Move onto a large piece of baking paper or foil and fold the top and bottom of the wrap in on itself and carefully roll it up in the baking paper – this makes it easier to eat.
 Peel down the sides of the paper and eat like a burrito.

 If you’ve had a go at making any of my recipes, I’d love to hear from you.
 Follow me now @corrieheale and tag your recipe pictures using #corriesrabbitfood.